FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_standardClusterModel/c_st_Services_used_for_cluster_management.md

     "title": "Services used for cluster management",
     "linkTitle": "Services used for cluster management",
     "weight": "140"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> implements the following services to manage and synchronize the cluster and the computers deployed in it.
+}{{< SecureTransport/componentshortname  >}} implements the following services to manage and synchronize the cluster and the computers deployed in it.

 The following topics describe the services used for cluster management: